Pop-Up Exhibitions

 Organizer: Myles Calvert

-Exhibition Location & Open Hours: Hilton Caribe, Los Rosales, during conference hours
+Exhibition Location & Open Hours: Hilton Caribe, during conference hours

 The Institute for Electronic Arts (IEA) at Alfred University is a cutting-edge facility within the School of Art and Design, focusing on interactive multimedia, experimental sonic/video production, and digital imaging.
 It fosters cultural and technological experimentation and artistic exploration.
 We support cross-disciplinary work and artist residencies, with early funding from the Rockefeller Foundation and NYSCA.
 The institute plans to showcase archived prints relevant to the PuertoGrabando conference and to soft-launch IEA Editions, a collaborative new endeavor.
 The IEA’s print media studios offer state-of-the-art technology for various print forms, including digital large-format printing and traditional techniques.
 The open call process ensures diversity, with upcoming residencies including artists from LatinX-Hispanic, Black, Asian, Middle Eastern, Native American, and LGBTQIA+ communities.
 Notable artists like Ann Hamilton and Xu Bing, alongside emerging talents, are part of the IEA’s vibrant artistic community.